A Comparison of Likelihood-Free Methods With and Without Summary Statistics: Full Data Approaches

-\paragraph{Wasserstein Distance.} One of the most commonly employed approaches to full data inference in ABC, as proposed by \cite{Bernton2019}, takes $\rho(\cdot,\cdot)$ to be the Wasserstein distance.
+One of the most commonly employed approaches to full data inference in ABC, as proposed by \cite{Bernton2019}, takes $\rho(\cdot,\cdot)$ to be the Wasserstein distance.
 Let $(\mathcal{Y},d)$ be a metric space, and for $p\ge1$ let $\mathcal{P}_p(\mathcal{Y})$ denote the collection of all probability measures $\mu$ defined on $\mathcal{Y}$ with finite $p$-th moment.
-Then, in the case of scalar random variables, the $p$-Wasserstein distance on $\mathcal{P}$ between $\mu,\nu\in\mathcal{P}_p(\mathcal{Y})$ is defined as where $F_\mu(\cdot)$ denotes the cumulative distribution function (CDF) of the distribution $\mu$, and $F^{-1}_\mu(\cdot)$ its quantile function.
+Then, in the case of scalar random variables, the $p$-Wasserstein distance on $\mathcal{P}$ between $\mu,\nu\in\mathcal{P}_p(\mathcal{Y})$ can be defined as where $F_\mu(\cdot)$ denotes the cumulative distribution function (CDF) of the distribution $\mu$, and $F^{-1}_\mu(\cdot)$ its quantile function.
 For a review of the Wasserstein distance, and optimal transport more broadly, we refer to \cite{villani2008optimal}.

-While the above formula looks complicated, the Wasserstein distance between the empirical distributions $\hat\mu$ and $\hat\mu_\theta$ takes a simpler form in the case of $p=1$ when we set $d(y,z)=|y-z|$.
+While the above formula looks complicated, the Wasserstein distance between the empirical distributions $\hat\mu$ and $\hat\mu_\theta$ takes a simpler form in the case of $p=1$.
 Namely, for $y_{(i)}$ denoting the $i$-th sample order statistic,

 which is nothing but comparing, in the $L_1$ norm, the (average of the) $n$ order statistics calculated from $\y$ and $\zb$.
 As such, calculation of $\mathcal{W}_{1}\left(\hat\mu, \hat\mu_\theta\right)$ only requires sorting the samples (separately) and taking the absolute difference between the observed and simulated order statistics.